 Spring 2021 Testing

-As Ohio’s students and educators work through the unique challenges of the 2020-2021 school year, many questions regarding state testing requirements have been raised—specifically regarding Ohio’s State Tests and end-of-course exams.
-These tests are required by federal and state law.
-No legislation has been enacted, up to this point in time, that alters these legal requirements for the 2020-2021 school year.
+As Ohio’s students and educators work through the unique challenges of the 2020-2021 school year in light of the COVID-19 pandemic, many questions regarding state testing requirements have been raised—specifically regarding Ohio’s State Tests and end-of-course exams.
+Although these tests are required by federal and state law, in recognition of the impact the pandemic is having on education, the Ohio General Assembly has granted flexibility for the spring 2021 test administration.
+Flexibilities include extending test windows and making the American history test optional for the current school year.
+Specific statutory provisions are outlined below.

-In October and November 2020, most districts were able to administer the fall third grade English language arts tests to most students.
-Districts also were able to administer fall end-of-course tests to high school students.
+In October and November 2020, most districts were able to administer the fall third grade English language arts test to most students.
+Districts also were able to administer fall end-of-course tests to many high school students.
 During times of change and pandemic-related uncertainties, reliable information and quality supports are more important than ever.
 Districts and schools are using their own district-level data and information to act on student-centric decisions to drive school or district improvement.
 Data also is key to unlocking many pieces of the equity puzzle.
+The Feb.
+22, 2021, letter from the U.S. Department of Education emphasized the importance of assessment and accountability in advancing educational equity, using student learning data to target supports for students with the greatest needs and providing parents and guardians information on how their children are doing.
 State-level data, including data from state tests, can provide insight into statewide trends and phenomena that can help inform state policymaking and action.
 The Ohio Department of Education recently published “Data Insights: How the Pandemic is Affecting the 2020-2021 School Year.”
 This new webpage includes fall 2020 student enrollment and assessment data, as well as multiple resources educators and families can use to support students.

-State testing includes statutory requirements around data reporting, as well as technical requirements to ensure valid administration.
-Many districts are working to return to in-person education this winter and spring and have expressed concerns regarding students being required to test shortly after returning.
-The Department shares this concern and encourages schools and districts to prioritize students becoming acclimated to in-person education by taking advantage of the flexibility in the testing windows.
+Many districts are working to return to in-person education and have expressed concerns regarding students being required to test shortly after returning.
+The Department understands this concern and encourages schools and districts to prioritize students becoming acclimated to in-person education by taking advantage of the flexibility in the testing windows.
 State testing windows already have significant built-in flexibility, which provides schools and districts discretion in scheduling.
 For example, while some districts traditionally begin testing early in the window, others have decided to begin testing later in April.
 Some districts are adjusting their schedules away from separate subject area windows to overlapping schedules to reduce the overall amount of testing days.
-To be responsive to parent and educator concerns, the Department is extending flexibility to the extent possible while upholding state and federal statutory requirements.
-This flexibility includes extensions of some previously scheduled windows as outlined below.
+Recently passed state legislation expands on that flexibility.

 U.S. Department of Education Guidance

-The U.S. Department of Education shared specific guidance last fall clearly noting states should not anticipate similar waivers being granted again for the 2020-2021 school year.
-Subsequently, the U.S. Department of Education provided limited flexibility to accountability requirements through an addendum process for a state’s ESSA plan.
-See the “Accountability Impacts” section below for more detail.
+In September 2020, the U.S. Department of Education shared guidance clearly noting states “should not anticipate such waivers being granted again” for the 2020-2021 school year.
+Subsequently (October 2020), the U.S. Department of Education provided states with some limited one-year technical flexibilities related to federal accountability and school improvement support requirements.
+Ohio submitted this one-year ESSA Addendum opportunity in mid-February.

 Ohio’s State Tests